Show me the money: enhancing visibility across the cash cycle

 Track & trace is a simple feature to track a bag by its unique reference, typically on a barcode.
 It is used in many other industries and is similar to using a shipping number to track a parcel.
 For CITs, there are some restrictions; for example, you can't see the exact location of a vehicle for obvious security reasons.
 A new addition to our track & trace feature is the possibility of verification using NFC.
 NFC is more secure than barcodes, which can easily be replicated, and provides an extra layer of certainty.
 It can be coupled with geofencing, which allows the user to complete a service only within a defined radius of the specific GPS coordinates of the location.

 These are just two examples of how we can utilize new technology on mobile phones and PDAs used by crews in the field.
 Another example of improving operational processes is e-lock integration to access ATMs.
-We have integrated the unlocking process into our workflow – meaning that we can request an unlocking code from the manufacturer’s API via the CWC mobile application, plus other supporting processes.
+We have integrated the unlocking process into our workflow – meaning that we can request an unlocking code from the manufacturer’s API via the Compass mobile application, plus other supporting processes.

 Additionally, Route Optimization is becoming more interesting, as the capabilities of map technology have grown exponentially over the last decade or so.
 This could mean finding the optimal master routes, or clusters of locations, or it could mean finding the quickest way to visit each stop.

-CWC is software that supports the flow and management of cash throughout the cash cycle – from retailers to ATMs, CITs, and cash centers.
+Compass is a software that supports the flow and management of cash throughout the cash cycle – from retailers to ATMs, CITs, and cash centers.
 It is modular, highly flexible and configurable, and designed to optimize the balance between efficiency, visibility, and control.
 As well as being rich in features and flexibility, one of the most attractive things about CWC is our standard product policy.
 Any enhancements or customizations created for one customer are added to the standard product, so the entire community benefits.
 This also means that support, maintenance, and upgrading are far easier than for a highly customized application.
 We are seeing many examples of organizations trying to replace legacy, highly bespoke, cash management systems.
 We are quickly learning how expensive, resource-hungry, and risky that is.
 Upgrading from one standard product version to another, which has already been proven at other clients, will mitigate a lot of that pain.

 Our software runs at hundreds of cash centers and CIT hubs in countries around the world.
 Our installations range hugely, both in terms of scale and in terms of the economies they serve.
 Our results depend on the priority of each customer.
 In some countries where labor costs are low, the critical requirement is improved cash visibility and control over the process.
 In other countries, it is about driving process optimization to improve efficiency.
 In each case, we work closely with the customer to configure the product to meet their objectives.